persiasensei/content-publishing-job/README.md

 # Content Publishing Job

-The Content Publishing Job module allows you to display other events on the event details page in your Drupal website.
-It adds a block of events on the event detail page, showing three more events related to the current event being displayed.
+The Content Publishing Job module allows you to display other a block of contents of your choice on any content type you want.
+The contents displayed are related to the current content based on the taxonomy term field you gave.
+The second functionality is the possibility to create job that unpublish automatically a content if its publication date is expired.

 ## Table of Contents